Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Step 3: Review Results

-To find more information about any of the registered small business names, click on the link in the “Entity Name / Type” column to see a detailed report.
+To find more information about any registered small business names, click on the link in the “Entity Name / Type” column to see a detailed report.
 In this example, we will look up “Lawn & Order LLC.”
 In this example, we will use the second link as the first one has been dissolved (See “Status” column)

 What information can be found on the Wisconsin business entity database?